Applications are closed for 2022. Please check back in spring 2023.

 Sponsor and Statement

-The 2021 Northern Plains Summer Art Institute is sponsored by Plains Art Museum of Fargo, North Dakota.
+The 2022 Northern Plains Summer Art Institute is sponsored by Windrose Fund and is a program of Plains Art Museum of Fargo, North Dakota.
 The Creativity Among Native American Artists Initiative (CANAA) at Plains Art Museum will cover all costs of tuition, supplies, meals, and boarding.
 The NPSAI will be hosted by Circle of Nations School where the majority of classroom instruction will take place.
-Please note that Circle of Nations School is a smoke and drug free campus.
+Please note that Circle of Nations School is a smoke and drug-free campus.
 Any students who violate Circle of Nations School alcohol and drug policy will be terminated from the program and removed from campus.
 Additional programming will take place at Plains Art Museum which will require a commute to and from Fargo.
 Transportation will be provided through the NPSAI program.
 Family members and friends are discouraged from uncoordinated visits with students without prior arrangements with NPSAI and Circle of Nations School.
 Circle of Nations School is a closed campus and all visitors must check in with the administration beforehand.

 Plains Art Museum is the largest and only accredited art museum in North Dakota, reflecting our “demonstration of the highest professional standards for education, public service and collections stewardship, and a commitment to continued institutional improvement.”
 Less than 7% of American museums have the distinction of being accredited.

 Circle of Nations School is an inter-tribal off-reservation boarding school, chartered under the Sisseton-Wahpeton Dakota Oyate and funded by the Bureau of Indian Education.
 Circle of Nations School serves American Indian youth in grades 4 through 8.